TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-What Is the Allele Frequency Calculator?
+What the Allele Frequency Calculator Actually Does

 Hardy-Weinberg Equilibrium and What It Tests

-Hardy-Weinberg equilibrium predicts that in a large, randomly mating population with no selection, mutation, or migration, genotype frequencies will stabilise at p-squared (for AA), 2pq (for Aa), and q-squared (for aa), where p and q are the allele frequencies.
-The HWE principle, independently derived by G.H.
-Hardy and Wilhelm Weinberg in 1908, forms the theoretical baseline for population genetics.
-The NCBI Introduction to Population Genetics describes HWE as the null hypothesis against which evolutionary forces are measured: a population not in equilibrium is experiencing selection, drift, non-random mating, or another evolutionary pressure.
+Hardy-Weinberg equilibrium predicts that in a large, randomly mating population with no selection, mutation, or migration, genotype frequencies stabilise at p-squared (AA), 2pq (Aa), and q-squared (aa).
+Independently derived by G.H.
+Hardy and Wilhelm Weinberg in 1908, HWE forms population genetics' theoretical baseline, the NCBI Introduction to Population Genetics describes it as the null hypothesis against which evolutionary forces are measured, a population not in equilibrium is experiencing selection, drift, non-random mating, or another evolutionary pressure.
+The chi-square test compares observed genotype counts against expected counts under HWE assumptions, with one degree of freedom, a value above 3.84 indicates significant deviation at the 5 percent level.
+Deviation commonly appears in clinical datasets from genotyping errors producing apparent heterozygote deficits, in structured populations with preferentially mating subgroups, and in regions under strong selection, though a significant chi-square value alone does not identify which assumption is violated.

 Allele Frequency in Common Population Genetics Scenarios